 "Vancouver is at a crossroads.
 The status quo is not working.
-Ken Sim and ABC Vancouver present the only real opportunity for change.
-ABC represents a fresh start, one that is inclusive, bold, and innovative."
+In this past election, Ken Sim and ABC Vancouver presented the only real opportunity for change.
+ABC represents a fresh start, one that is inclusive, bold, and innovative.
+We intend to make good on the faith expressed by Vancouverites in 2022."

 Rebecca fights for her community, ensuring a more affordable life and more competent leadership.